QingGongEHA/Data_Catalog_Documentations/README.md

 - "Interview Questions to HIS Subsystem Leads": includes a list of interview questions that can be used to understand HIS subsystems and their data

+- "MoH Data Catalog Requirements List": a list of requirements that are collected for the Data Catalog, including the ones that are not implemented yet.

 - "Data Catalog Installation Guide": a guide tells how to install CKAN on your own PC

 - "Knowledge Transfer Activity Log": it shows what Data Catalog related knowledge has been transferred to MoH staff